Yesterday I wrote Part 1 of Know Your Own Beauty.

 You need to be able to clearly see your beauty from your own perspective.

-Knowing your own beauty coupled with high self-esteem will help you when people are critical about the way you look.
+Knowing your own beauty coupled with high self-esteem will help you when people are critical of the way you look.
 Without that inner strength and conviction, any negative feedback will send you into a spiral of self-doubt and low self-esteem.

 Don’t give people that sort of power over you.